Abstract painting with muted earthy tones, hints of red, orange, and yellow, and some white streaks near the center-left.

 Hamish Mackie, Sculptor, on Molly’s portraits of his daughters.

 Portraiture, at its finest, transcends likeness.
 It becomes a vessel for memory, for the essence of a fleeting moment, for the quiet presence of a life unfolding.
 To be entrusted with capturing a family’s story across generations is among the most meaningful honours of an artist’s practice.
-That British sculptor Hamish Mackie , himself a master of form and vitality, chose Molly to paint his daughters speaks to the depth, resonance, and enduring quality of her work.
+The choice of British sculptor Hamish Mackie, himself a master of form and vitality, to ask Molly to paint his daughters speaks to the depth, resonance, and enduring quality of her work.

 @paintandhaven